AunRaza21/ecommerce-assistant/README.md

 # E-Commerce FAQ Agent

-An intelligent agent built with LangChain that helps customers find products and answers their questions about an e-commerce platform.
+An intelligent agent built with Google's Gemini that helps customers find products and answers their questions about an e-commerce platform.
 The agent uses natural language processing to understand user queries and provides relevant product recommendations and FAQ answers.

 ## Features